 NERA Practice Areas

-NERA has a large number of practice areas (30 as of right now) that the firm divides up into 5 categories:
+NERA has a large number of practice areas that the firm divides up into 5 categories:

 - Corporate/Advisory: Corporate Governance and Compliance, Risk Advisory Services, Transaction Advisory and M&A Support, Transfer pricing, and Valuation